 Always be an investor.
 The trend is to migrate to more conservative investments, like bonds and CDs, as we age.
 To keep up with inflation, this isn’t a good strategy.
-Keeping 20% to 40% of your investment money in large cap, medium cap and small cap stocks makes sense.
+Keeping 20% to 40% of your investment money in large-cap, medium cap and small-cap stocks makes sense.
 For definitions of those terms, get our Super-Simple Investing Guide here.

 Don’t be too aggressive – think Goldilocks.
 Avoid hot investing tips and today’s trends.
-The rare person who gets rich off these investments make the news, but most people get burned.
+The rare person who gets rich off these investments makes the news, but most people get burned.
 So, don’t gamble but follow a more certain investment strategy.

 As we said in our #DFGLive above, you don’t have to do all this on your own.
 Hire a robot, as we outline below!

 Get 401(k) and 403(b) investing help from Blooom.
 Investment advice for 401(k)s and 403(b)s is limited and it can be hard to pick and manage the investments on your own.

 Let Blooom do all the work for you.
 Get your FREE Blooom analysis by clicking here.

 If you have a Traditional or Roth IRA at Vanguard, Fidelity or Charles Schwab, Blooom can help you there, too.